VEXtraterrestrial-Dawgs/2020-rise-above/data/README.md

 # Data Folder

 This folder contains data we gathered from testing our robot's performance, as an Excel spreadsheet.
 Below is the Table of Contents.
-The headers link to the Excel files of the tests, and all the graphs of the data as well as links to that day's notes are displayed below them.
+The headers in blue link to the Excel files of the tests, and all the graphs of the data as well as links to that day's notes are displayed below them.

 ## Data Table of Contents